lanshunfang/csye6225-distributed-raft-multicast-word-counter/README.md

 ## Deploy with Docker containers

-- call `./bin/dockerrun.sh 2` to start a 2-member docker container cluster
+- call `./bin/dockerrun.sh 2` to start a 2-member docker container cluster (change 2 to N for N-member cluster)
 - Open `http://ANY_DOCKER_CONTAINER_IP:3000` in Chrome
+  - `ANY_DOCKER_CONTAINER_IP` is the IP of any members in the cluster that is accessible
+  - In the docker cluster, we only expose port `3000` of the first container to its host
 - Upload a text file and view the result in the browser

 ## Deploy in cloud computing instances

-- Build the package
+- Build the package for the target cloud OS
-- Upload the generated binary file into cloud computing instances, like EC2
+- Upload the generated binary file into cloud computing instances, like EC2 Ubuntu instances
 - Make sure all the instances share the same VPC network
 - Run the binary in each instances
-- Use any main stream browser to open `http://ANY_NODE_IP:3000`
+- Use any main stream browser to open `http://ANY_NODE_PUBLIC_IP:3000`

 # Screenshots